ShaoyiLu/CSE701FinalProject/README.md

 - Handles the case where the sizes of `a` and `b` are different by iterating to a larger size.
 - Returns a `BigInt` representing the absolute sum.
 - If the result exceeds 9 in any position, carry is carried up to the next position.
 - The resulting digits are stored in reverse order in that `number` vector.

+**Algorithm:**
+1. Create a result vector `sumAbs` with no initial elements.
+2. Initialize a carry variable to `0`.
+3. Loop through the larger of the two numbers `maxLength`:
+   - If the current digit of `a` exists, add it to the sum.
+   - If the current digit of `b` exists, add it to the sum.
+   - Append `sum % 10` to the result vector.
+   - Update `carry` as `sum / 10` for the next iteration.
+4. If `carry` remains after the loop, append it to the result vector.
+5. Return the result vector.

 **Example**
 ```cpp